buildpacks-community/kpack-cli/docs/kp_clusterstore_list.md

 ### Synopsis

-Prints a table of the most important information about cluster-scoped stores in the provided namespace.
+Prints a table of the most important information about cluster-scoped stores

-namespace defaults to the kubernetes current-context namespace.

 ```
 kp clusterstore list [flags]